pluralsh/documentation/pages/how-to/deploy/microservice.md

 ---
-title: Setting Up an Example Micro Service
+title: Setting Up an Example Microservice
-description: Deploying a basic Microservice to a cluster managed by Plural
+description: Deploying a basic microservice to a cluster managed by Plural
 ---

 # Overview